oleg-koval/counter-interview.dev/_pages/contribute.md

 1. A set of original questions with summary for each question.
 2. A **source article**, **blog post** or **canonical page** listing a set of Interview questions in more detail.
 3. Mark your submission with set of tags from this list: **general, technical, tricky, interviewer, interviewee**.
+4. Create a new `.md` file in this [folder](https://github.com/oleg-koval/counter-interview.dev/tree/master/_examples)

 ### Template